 Choose the final temperature based upon the health and risk factors of those who will be eating the meat.
 If you have young children, elderly persons, or those with a compromised immune system in your household, choose the higher temperature.
 Dr. Snyder told me that healthy people above the age of 5 have built up a tolerance to low levels of bacteria and won't get sick when served chicken cooked to the lower temperatures.

-Also be sure to cool the meat very quickly, preferably in a container placed in an ice water bath.
+Also be sure to cool the meat very quickly if you're reserving it for later use or using it chopped or shredded in another recipe, preferably in a container placed in an ice water bath.
 And hold the cooked chicken in the refrigerator no longer than 3-4 days.

 I was once asked why chicken had to be cooked through, while steaks can be served rare or medium rare.
 The answer lies in the physiology of the chicken.
 The meat is less dense than beef, which allows bacteria to travel throughout the muscle.
 And the way chicken is processed spreads bacteria.
 Finally, a chicken's skin is deeply crennelated, and removing the feathers forces bacteria into the crevices and into the meat.
 So cook the chicken to a safe internal temperature and your food will always be safe.